 How to Choke for Pleasure

-Choking during sex has become much more prevalent, however, it’s not a practice without controversy.
+Choking during sex has become much more prevalent, however, it is not a practice without controversy.

 Share

-Choking during sex has become much more prevalent, with 20% of cis men and 12% of cis women saying they’d experienced choking their partner in one 2020 study, and 22.3% and 25.9% of trans/non-binary participants saying they’d experienced being choked or choking their partner in their most recent sexual encounter in a 2021 study.
-However, it’s not a practice without controversy.
+Choking during sex has become more prevalent, as indicated by a 2020 study where 20% of cis men and 12% of cis women reported experiencing choking their partner.
+Additionally, in a 2021 study, 22.3% and 25.9% of trans/non-binary participants mentioned experiencing being choked or choking their partner in their most recent sexual encounter.
+However, it’s a practice not without controversy.

-Erotic asphyxiation (which also includes acts like smothering as well as choking) can seem a more approachable introduction to kink than other kinds of play like bondage or spanking.
-However, it carries a lot of risk and danger.
-Some experienced kinksters actually consider breath play to be the most dangerous type of common BDSM play.
+Erotic asphyxiation—which includes acts such as smothering and choking—can seem a more approachable introduction to kink compared to other kinds of play like bondage or spanking.
+Despite its perceived accessibility, it carries a lot of risk and danger.
+Some experienced kinksters consider breath play as the most dangerous type of common BDSM play.

 Why Do People Like Being Choked?

-Given it’s so dangerous, why do people like being choked?
+Why do people like being choked, despite its inherent danger?
 Different people may give different answers to that, but there are some broad trends in answers.

-Breath control can height any dominant/submissive roles that a couple or group have taken on for BDSM play.
-Most commonly, this looks like a dominant person choking a submissive partner, with the submissive (or “sub”) letting the dominant take ‘life threatening’ control over them.
-However, the roles of dominance and submission are fluid, and there’s no reason a dominant couldn’t enjoy being choked.
-They may see a submissive choking their dominant as an act of service, giving their dominant dopamine and serotonin.
+One significant aspect is the way breath control can intensify dominant/submissive roles in BDSM play.
+Typically, this involves a dominant person choking a submissive partner, with the submissive allowing the dominant to take “life-threatening” control.
+It’s important to note that roles of dominance and submission are fluid and that a dominant might enjoy being choked, viewing it as an act of service that provides dopamine and serotonin.

 What Are The Risks Of Being Choked?